Bhabagrahirout/Capabilities/ChromeCapability.md

   *     op.setExperimentalOption("prefs", prefs);
-		// more are available
+		//More are available

    ** Preferences: use in chromeoptions **

-*    -Preferences are settings that customize the behavior of the browser and they are specific to the Chrome browser and can be set using ChromeOptions.
+*    -Preferences are settings that customize the browser's behavior and are specific to the Chrome browser and can be set using ChromeOptions.
 	 -Preferences are typically used to configure options such as default download Filepath directory, disabling   pop-up blocking, setting browser language, etc.

 	 -Examples